 – The compost improves your soil by adding fertility, increasing its ability to hold the right amount of water and feeds microorganisms in the soil.

-- Head to your nearest feed store and pick up some alfalfa pellets.
-When alfalfa breaks down in the soil, it releases an alcohol (tricantanol) that roses absolutely love.
-They respond to it by growing more branches (basal breaks) from the bud union AND increases the amount of roses and their size. *Avoid using rabbit pellets since they contain sugar.
+– Head to your nearest feed store and pick up some alfalfa pellets.
+When alfalfa breaks down in the soil, it releases an alcohol (triacontanol) that roses love.
+They respond to it by growing more branches (basal breaks) from the bud union AND increases the number of roses and their size.

 3. Mix all the ingredients together and then pour the mixture into each of the holes.
 Work any extra mixture into the top inch of soil around your roses.
 By adding the mixture into the holes, you are putting them right where the roots are.